exercism/javascript/exercises/concept/elyses-enchantments/.docs/instructions.md

 position 0 refers to the first card, position 1 to the second card etc.

+_Note: All functions should update the array of cards and then return the modified array - a common way of working known as the Builder pattern, which allows you to nicely daisy-chain functions together._

 ## 1. Retrieve a card from a stack

 To pick a card, return the card at index `position` from